vineetbansal/NPS-generation/docs/index.rst

 Welcome to CLM's documentation!
 ===============================

-A package to train and evaluate deep generative models of chemical structures, as used in the manuscript, :cite:t:`Qiang2024`.
+A package to train and evaluate language models of chemical structures, as used in the manuscript, :cite:t:`Qiang2024`.

 Note that training and evaluating chemical language models requires significant